-Tattoos can be wonderful expressions of personality, but they can also pose a potential risk to your health.
-If the tattoo is applied incorrectly using improper technique or contaminated materials, the risk of skin rashes is extremely high.
-Tattoos are open wounds caused by pushing ink into the skin with needles, so if you want to avoid risking infection, it’s worth knowing a little bit about contaminated ink or equipment.
+Tattoos can be beautiful expressions of personality, but they can also pose a potential risk to your health.
+If the tattoo is misapplied using improper techniques or contaminated materials, the risk of skin rashes is exceptionally high.
+Tattoos are open wounds caused by pushing ink into the skin with needles, so if you want to avoid risking infection, it’s worth knowing a bit of contaminated ink or equipment.

 Allergic Reaction or Contaminated Ink

 Some people are simply sensitive to tattoo ink.
-Because there are no standards for tattoo ink, it can be hard to simply look at an ingredients label to figure out what you might be sensitive to.
-According to the Mayo Clinic, the color of dyes most commonly associated with allergic reactions are red, green, yellow and blue dyes.
+Because there are no standards for tattoo ink, it can be hard to look at an ingredients label to figure out what you might be sensitive to.
+According to the Mayo Clinic, the color dyes most commonly associated with allergic reactions are red, green, yellow, and blue.

 Contaminated Tattoo Ink From the Factory

 Contrary to popular belief, contamination is still a risk even if the tattoo artist uses sterile procedures.
 In the last few years, there have been some isolated cases of skin infections occurring due to contaminated ink.
-Most recently, a series of related tattoo infections in New York were eventually linked to an Arizona manufacturer of various gray washes.
-Many manufacturers use reverse-osmosis to condition the water that’s used to blend and dilute black ink into gray.
-The problem is that reverse-osmosis doesn’t always sterilize water, which can leave behind a number of microorganisms.
+Most recently, a series of related tattoo infections in New York was eventually linked to an Arizona manufacturer of various gray washes.
+Many manufacturers use reverse-osmosis to condition the water to blend and dilute black ink into gray.
+The problem is that reverse osmosis doesn’t always sterilize water, leaving behind several microorganisms.

-In the New York cases, the culprit was Mycobacterium chelonae, a fairly common gram-positive bacteria.
-Mycobacterium chelonae can be found in a plethora of liquids from tap water to sewage.
-While the bacteria isn’t normally a problem, it can produce opportunistic infections.
+The culprit was Mycobacterium chelonae, a relatively common gram-positive bacteria in the New York cases.
+Mycobacterium chelonae can be found in many liquids, from tap water to sewage.
+While the bacteria aren’t usually a problem, they can produce opportunistic infections.
 Since tattoos are open wounds, it’s the perfect site for infection.

-People experiencing infection from this bacteria will notice purplish red bumps over the areas where contaminated ink was applied.
-This eventually produces an irritable rash over the affected areas, and is difficult to differentiate from an allergic reaction.
-Likewise, infections from contaminate tattoo ink are often difficult to treat.
+People experiencing infection from this bacteria will notice purplish-red bumps in areas where contaminated ink was applied.
+This eventually produces an irritable rash over the affected areas and is difficult to differentiate from an allergic reaction.
+Likewise, infections from contaminated tattoo ink are often challenging to treat.

 Cross Contamination in Tattoo Ink

 Similarly, some skin infections occur when tattoo artists mix sterile ink with non-sterile water.
-Since numerous bacteria survive in drinking water, it’s imperative that tap water is never blended with tattoo inks.
+Since numerous bacteria survive in drinking water, tap water must never be blended with tattoo inks.
 This is one of the most common ways tattoo ink becomes contaminated.
 Likewise, excess ink should always be disposed of properly.
-The use of excess ink is yet another way cross contamination can occur in tattoo ink.
+The use of excess ink is yet another way cross-contamination can occur in the tattoo ink.